martinthomson/i-d-template/doc/WG-SETUP.md

 WARNING: THIS IS THE PART THAT REQUIRES A COMMAND LINE.

-Full instructions for initializing the repository are in the [README file](https://github.com/martinthomson/i-d-template#new-draft-setup) in the template repository.
+Full instructions for initializing the repository are [here](https://github.com/martinthomson/i-d-template/blob/master/REPO.md).

 In essence, what you're doing is copying over the tooling from a template repository, and then creating the Internet-Draft either from your existing source file, or from a template.
 Both XML and Markdown are supported as the draft source.
 (There is also experimental support for the [outline2xml](https://github.com/martinthomson/i-d-template/pull/2) format, which has been used for netconf drafts.)